manulathealmighty/Respekt-Bot/README.md

 ## DONE: These tasks are finished
 - [x] Make a user unable to +1 or -1 themselves
-- [x] Don't show the bot on /showkarma
+- [x] Don't show the bot on /showrespekt
 - [x] Seperate karma by chatid so bot can be run for seperate chats (added in database integration)
 - [x] Add table to track when users do /showkarma (command_used added )
 - [x] Add time field to telegram_message (also time field added to command_used)
-- [x] Fix bug: currently users without usernames cannot receive karma. (users get karma but /showkarma still does not display properly)
+- [x] Fix bug: currently users without usernames cannot receive respekt. (users get respekt but /showrespekt still does not display properly)
 - [x] Handle bot tokens being passed in as environment variables (including with docker-compose support)
-- [x] Fix users without username being reported as "NaN"  or "None" (in showkarma or userinfo)
+- [x] Fix users without username being reported as "NaN"  or "None" (in showrespekt or userinfo)
 - [x] Use ON CONFLICT UPDATE SET to not allow users to +1 a single post multiple times
 - [x] add /plus1 and /minus1 (or similar) commands as alternative to +1 or -1 for faster mobile usage
 - [x] Create database indexs for performance